 Save the Modules

 You may wish to create a PDF of your course content and download it.
-Instructions for creating a PDF of your myLesley content may be found here: How to Make Printable Versions of your Weekly Sessions in Blackboard.
+Instructions for creating a PDF of your myLesley content may be found here: Create Printable Versions of Your myLesley Content: Weekly Sessions/Modules.
 Please note that if your instructor included any documents in the modules you will need to download those separately.

 Collect and Print Discussions